maisha-ahmed/DEPLOY_08_CICD/README.md

 - [x]Create a logical topology of all the software and components used in this depoloyment
 - [x]Document your process and any issues that you experienced
 - [x]Reports genertated from the frontend test and the security mustbe added to your repo but encrypted
 - [x]Create a GitHub repository for your documentation
+- [x]Must use the technoglies below:
+1. Docker
+2. Ansible
+5. Cypress

 👉Link to deployment instructions: [here]()